 Gene Wright supplied chickens for the Bocce Club, and in the early 1950s he began holding outdoor chicken dinners for the Knights of Columbus.
 He ran them out of his garage on his farm in Harrisville.
 He did so well that in 1954 he opened a restaurant called Wright’s Farm Restaurant.

-Other restaurants where you can get chicken family style include The Pines and the Village Haven in North Smithfield, the Embassy House and the Broaster House in Woonsocket and the Lodge Pub in Lincoln.
+Other restaurants where you can get chicken family style include the Village Haven in North Smithfield, the Embassy House and the Broaster House in Woonsocket and the Lodge Pub in Lincoln.